 My family ditched our printer and scanner years ago, but I still find myself needing to print or scan an item every once in a while.
 The library has become a lifesaver for these tasks.
 Some locations even have mobile printing to save even more time.

 Listen to Storytime for Littles

-Most public libraries have storytimes for children, even during the everlasting pandemic.
-While some popular events have been canceled or gone virtual, others are being held on nearby patches of lawn or at parks.
+Most public libraries have storytimes for children.
+Some libraries host these storytimes in a children’s reading corner while others are being held on nearby patches of lawn or at parks.
 Leave it to the librarians to get creative.
-We have put many of the in-person events on our events calendar or our Free Storytime Guide because letting someone else read to your child is a good excuse to get out of the house.
-There are also virtual storytimes available on most libraries’ Facebook or Youtube pages.
+Find these events on our events calendar or our Free Storytime Guide because letting someone else read to your child is a good excuse to get out of the house.
 Most include songs, fingerplay, and sometimes puppets.

 Interested in learning more about what your local library offers?
 Just talk to a librarian.
 They are all so helpful and encouraging when it comes to using services.
-Some library systems even host special events so you can be introduced to special programs, offerings, and checkouts like the Hayward Library.
+Some library systems even host special events so you can be introduced to special programs, offerings, and checkouts.
 Keep in mind that some listed programs may only be available to residents, but many libraries allow any cardholder to borrow special checkout items.